awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-manifest.md

-# Running Multiple Applications and ASP\.NET Core Applications with a Deployment Manifest<a name="dotnet-manifest"></a>
+# Running multiple applications and ASP\.NET core applications with a deployment manifest<a name="dotnet-manifest"></a>

 You can use a deployment manifest to tell Elastic Beanstalk how to deploy your application\.
 For example, instead of using `MSDeploy` to generate a source bundle for a single ASP\.NET application that runs at the root path of your website, you can use a manifest file to run multiple applications at different paths, or tell Elastic Beanstalk to deploy and run the app with ASP\.NET Core\.
 You can also use a deployment manifest to configure an application pool in which to run your applications\.